ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 }
 ```

 The input can apply to all requested data loaded properties as well as the main query or just the main query.
-This is determined by the specified mode, `Shallow` to only appply to main or `Deep` to apply to all filterable fields.
+This is determined by the specified mode, `shallow` to only appply to main or `deep` to apply to all filterable fields.

-All fields that is using the `Or`-operator is combined into one where-clause where one of them needs to be true, fields that is using the `And`-operator is separated into it's own where-clauses.
+All fields that is using the `or`-operator is combined into one where-clause where one of them needs to be true, fields that is using the `and`-operator is separated into it's own where-clauses.

-The search term can be compared to the field value using diffrent operators; `like`, `notlike`, `equal` or `notequal`.
+The search term can be compared to the field value using the operators: `like`, `notlike`, `equal` or `notequal`.

-Below is a more complex query where the main query   is filtered to only include humans that come from the planet Tatooine and has a blue eye color, to also apply this to the data loaded property _homePlanet_ the mode needs to be changed to `Deep`.
+Below is a more complex query where the main query   is filtered to only include humans that come from the planet Tatooine and has a blue eye color, to also apply this to the data loaded property _homePlanet_ the mode needs to be changed to `deep`.

 ```graphql
 query humans($filterInput: FilterInput) {